Cloth ISBN: 9781503600065

-A companion web site (sup.org/economiclaw) offers a full suite of resources for both students and professors.
-Key pedagogical features include cases; discussion points that provide additional analysis of topics in the book; graduate notes, which deepen the text for more advanced readers; and relevant links.
-Professors have access to sample syllabi for undergraduate and graduate courses and to an instructor's manual, which provides answers to all of the end-of-chapter questions and problems in the book.
+A companion web site will offer a full suite of resources for both students and professors.
+Key pedagogical features will include cases; discussion points that provide additional analysis of topics in the book; graduate notes, which deepen the text for more advanced readers; and relevant links.
+Professors will have access to sample syllabi for undergraduate and graduate courses and to an instructor's manual, which provides answers to all of the end-of-chapter questions and problems in the book.

 About the author

 Thomas J. Miceli is Professor of Economics at the University of Connecticut.

 "We live in a complex and global world.
 Law is everywhere.
 Legal institutions rule our daily lives.
 This book challenges students and instructors, economists and lawyers, scholars and policymakers to think about the law in new ways.
 The author does a wonderful job in explaining important concepts in law and economics to anyone who wants to understand the relationship between rational behavior, economics reasoning, and the law."

 —Nuno Garoupa, Texas A&M University

 "Thomas Miceli's book offers a thorough presentation that is both clear and challenging.
 It provides students with more than an introduction, indeed a broad and deep understanding of the application of economics to law."